pobeng/pobeng.github.io/_posts/2014-08-31-university-application-important-dates.md

 layout: post
 title: University Application Important Dates
 permalink: university-application-important-dates
+description: This post covers the general timeline of the university application process.
+The Ontario University Fair runs from September 19th to 21st this year.
+keywords: university, application, process, timeline
 ---

 As I start my first day of university tomorrow, I’d like to share with you grade 12’s the process of applying to university.
 This post will be a brief timeline and will only contain information about Ontario universities.
 I didn’t apply to Out of Province universities so I’m not knowledgable about that.
 By the way, I went to a semestered school in Ontario.